 This will give pull (read-only) permissions to all users.
 You can also change the bucket permissions with the Google Cloud SDK.

 Choosing public or private bucket permissions Note: Each Google bucket is either entirely public or not; it is not possible to publicly serve only specific images.
 If you have specific images you want to make public while keeping the rest private, create a separate bucket and GCR to make it public.

 If in the future you change an image from public to private, be aware - pipelines using this formerly public image will break for anyone without access to the private image.

 Step 6.
 Share your image with a Terra group

 You can share your images with a new group or an existing group within Terra.
 We strongly recommend that you share with a group (as opposed to an individual) if you might share your images in the future; you can easily add new people to the Terra group.
-As an added benefit, they will have access to all of the images that you have ever shared with that group.
+As an added benefit, they will have access to all the images you have ever shared with that group.

 6.1.
 Go to Terra and view your groups.